Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 - Market regime: trend vs range vs high-volatility conditions

-- Structure/levels: key areas where decisions matter (support, resistance, breaks)
+- Structure/levels: key areas where decisions matter

 A practical confluence checklist (trade less, not more)

-- Timeframe bias: What’s the higher timeframe direction?
+- Timeframe bias: what’s the higher timeframe direction?

-- Setup location: Are you at a level where a decision matters?
+- Setup location: are you at a level where a decision matters?

 How ConfluenceMeter supports a confluence workflow